dank-panda/password-analyzer.py/README.md

 # password-analyzer.py
 A quick python script to analyze a given set of passwords and give you some statistics.
+Used for identifying the most effective hashcat rules and masks, based on observed password trends.

 ## Usage: #
 **python password-analyzer.py _wordlist.txt_**

-## Output #
+## Output: #
 ------------------------------------------------------------
  Starting Characters
 ------------------------------------------------------------